If you're reading this, it is probably because you are experiencing chest pain from smoking weed.

-There are several reasons why you may notice pain in your chest after smoking weed that can stem from inhaling tar and resin, mold, and even anxiety-producing strains.
+There are several reasons why you may notice pain in your chest after smoking weed that can stem from taking too big of a hit to inhaling tar, resin, or mold, and can even be caused by anxiety-producing strains.

 We are going to cover the 4 reasons you may be experiencing chest pain from smoking marijuana and just what you can do about it!

 Other issues that arise can be much more severe and require medical attention that may not have to do with smoking marijuana in the first place.

 If you want to learn to spot the difference between minor chest pains from smoking pot and more serious chest pain concerns that require seeking a health care physician, you've landed on the right article!

 *Disclaimer - this article has not been written or reviewed by a doctor.
 If you are concerned about any symptoms you are experiencing, contact a healthcare professional immediately*

 There are 4 main reasons that can cause your lungs to hurt after smoking cannabis.
 Find out what they are and ways to help alleviate chest pain when smoking marijuana.